Part I: Planning Your Course

 - Prioritize the learning outcomes according to importance.
 This will help you later decide on the course organization and help your students prioritize their learning.

-3. REVIEW AND DETERMINE ASSESSMENT COMPONENTS AND METHODS OF FEEDBACK
+3. REVIEW AND CONSTRUCT ASSESSMENT COMPONENTS AND METHODS OF FEEDBACK

 The Goal: Choose assessments that enable students to continuously monitor and evaluate their own learning progress and ultimately achieve the course learning outcomes.